-SOC102 SOCIOLOGY OF INDIA L Т Р С
+SOC102 SOCIOLOGY OF INDIA L Т P C

-Version 1.0 Contact Hour-60
+Version 1.0 Contact Hour-60 3 1 0 4

-Pre-requisites/Exposure understand the history of ideas related to the an society aly sis c of In dian
+Pre-requisites/Exposure understand the history of ideas related to the analysis of Indian society

 Co-requisites

 - 1. To acquaint the students to the continuities and contradictions in Indian society. - 2.
-To help students understand the history of ideas related to the analysis of Indian society.

-3. To analyze the role of colonialism, democracy, nation building and globalization in shaping contemporary Indian society.
+To help students understand the history of ideas related to the analysis of Indian society. - 3.
+To analyze the role of colonialism, democracy, nation building and globalization in shaping contemporary Indian society.